-Total Stressed VaR uses a historical period of significant financial stress over a continuous 12-month period using historically available market data and calibrated monthly against current exposures.
+Total Stressed VaR uses a historical period of significant financial stress over a continuous 12-month period using historically available market data and is calibrated monthly against current exposures.
 Total Stressed VaR is the combination of Stressed General VaR and Stressed Specific Risk, and uses the same methodology and models as Total VaR.
+The Company's selection of the 12-month period of significant financial stress is evaluated on an ongoing basis.